Originally from http://www.kaizou.org/2015/01/linux-libraries/ , it is a super professional article that explain the LD process.

 To summarize, when linking an executable against a static library, you need to specify explicitly all dependencies towards shared libraries introduced by the static library on the link command.

-Note however that expressing, discovering and adding implicit static libraries dependencies is typically a feature of your build system (autotoolscmake).
+Note however that expressing, discovering and adding implicit static libraries dependencies is typically a feature of your build system (autotools, cmake).

 Linking against the libbar.so shared library

-As specified in the linker documentation, when the linker encounters an input shared library it processes all its DT_NEEDED entries as secondary dependencies:
+As specified in the linker documentation, when the linker encounters an input shared library it processes all its DT_NEEDED

-• if the linker output is a shared relocatable ELF object (ie a shared library), it will add all DT_NEEDED entries from the input library as new DT_NEEDED entries in the output,
+- if the linker output is a shared relocatable ELF object (ie a shared library), it will add all

-• if the linker ouput is a non-shared, non-relocatable link (our case), it will automatically add the libraries listed in the DT_NEEDED of the input library on the link command line, producing an error if it can’t locate them.
+entries in the output, - if the linker ouput is a non-shared, non-relocatable link (our case), it will automatically add the libraries listed in the

 So, let’s see what happens when dealing with our two shared libraries.